curry-packages/flatcurry/README.md

 (e.g., Haskell), the information about a `newtype` might be relevant.
 However, if the target language is untyped, every use of a `newtype` can be eliminated by dropping the `newtype` constructors in the FlatCurry program.
-This can be done by operations provided by the module `FlatCurry.ElimNewtype`.
+For this purpose, there is a library `FlatCurry.ElimNewtype` contained in the package `flatcurry-elim-newtype`.

 Modules of the package
 ----------------------